 This award is bestowed annually to recognize an individual who has provided distinguished service to The American Society of Andrology.
 The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award; and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Member of Board of Directors; (3) Editor of Journal of Andrology; (4) Chair of Annual Meeting; (5) Officer of Society.

 The ASA Awards Committee asks for nominations each year in July.
 Only ASA members are allowed to nominate individuals for this award.
 The deadline to submit nominations to the Awards Committee is late August/early September.

-In recognition of his extraordinary service to the American Society of Andrology, and to the field of Andrology in general, his dedication to and exceptional leadership of the Andrology journal, and his strong commitment to training the next generation of Andrologists, the American Society of Andrology is pleased to present the Distinguished Service Award to Dr. Douglas Carrell.
+In recognition of his extraordinary service to the American Society of Andrology, and to the field of Andrology in general, his dedication to and exceptional leadership that have improved ASA functions, and his effective actions that have built connections between ASA members, the American Society of Andrology is pleased to present the Distinguished Service Award to Dr. George Gerton.

 - 2020 Douglas T. Carrell, Ph.D., H.C.L.D.